ADVANTICS/documentation/products/adm-pc-bi25/docs/1_Safety_instructions.md

 The instrument may only be operated by personnel capable of recognizing contact hazards and implementing appropriate safety precautions.

-Contact hazards are present anywhere where voltages of greater than 50 V exist.
+Contact hazards are present anywhere where voltages of greater than 60 VDC in dry conditions or 15 VDC in wet conditions.
 This is very important when the open-ended output signal cable is used or any OEM/PCB version of equipment is operated, tested or else used.

 ## 1.2.
 Avoid working alone